 As an undergraduate I always had an interest in biotechnology and molecular genetics.
 However, lab work did not particularly appeal to me.
 I also recognized early on that science does not occur in a vacuum- its subject to social, political, economic, and financial forces.
 This drew me to the field of economics, specifically public choice theory.

 When it came time for graduate school I was still torn.
-I really wasn't interested in an MBA and despite minoring in mathematics I soon discovered that a background lacking in topology or real analysis made a PhD in Economics a long shot.
-However, I really liked economics.
+I really wasn't interested in an MBA and didn't really have the background to work in a lab or do field work in genetic research.
+I really liked economics.
 The combination of mathematically precise theories (microeconomics/game theory) and empirically sound methods (econometrics) provided a powerful framework for applied problem solving.
-And I still had an interest in genetics.

 I had two advisers make recommendations that got me thinking outside the box.
 One suggested ultimately I would find a niche that combined both economics and genetics.
 The other suggested I look at programs like the Bioscience Management program that was being offered at the time at George Mason University (now Bioinformatics Management).
 While there were not a lot of programs like that being offered at the time, the Agriculture Department at Western Kentucky University provided enough flexibility in their masters program to include courses in biostatistics, genetics,

 and applied economics.
 I was able to work on research projects analyzing consumer perceptions of biotechnology and biotech trait resistance management using tools from econometrics, game theory,